jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-7/section-3/chapter-3.md

 ## The Moral Sense

-20 I. Dr. Hutcheson took great pains to prove that morality came from a moral sense and not from self-love nor reason.
+{{< s v="20" >}} I. Dr. Hutcheson took great pains to prove that morality came from a moral sense and not from self-love nor reason.

 <!-- He also demonstrated that it could not arise from reason.
 He thought that nothing remained but to suppose it to be a peculiar kind of faculty. -->